Molly Ball

 Molly Ball is an American political journalist and writer.
-She is the national political correspondent for Time magazine.
+She is the senior political correspondent for The Wall Street Journal.
 She is the author of a 2020 biography of House Speaker Nancy Pelosi.

 Early life and education

-Ball was raised in Colorado and Idaho.
-She attended Cherry Creek High School in a Denver suburb, graduating in 1997.
-She graduated from Yale University in 2001.
+Ball grew up in Idaho and Colorado.
+She graduated from Cherry Creek High School in the Denver suburb of Greenwood Village in 1997.
+She attended Yale University, where she wrote for The Yale Herald. and graduated in 2001.

 Career

-Ball joined Time as National Political Correspondent in 2017.
-Previously, she covered U.S. politics for The Atlantic, where she won the 2012 Toner Prize for Excellence in Public Reporting for her coverage of the 2012 United States elections, including the 2012 United States presidential election and the 2012 gay marriage referendums.
-She has been a reporter for Politico, the Las Vegas Review-Journal and the Las Vegas Sun.
+In 2001, Ball had a summer internship at The Washington Post, then in January 2002 moved to Cambodia and spent one year and three months reporting for The Cambodia Daily.
+She returned to the United States after being diagnosed with cancer.
+Subsequently, she has worked as a reporter for the Las Vegas Sun, Las Vegas Review-Journal, Politico, The Atlantic, Time, and The Wall Street Journal.